ietf-teep/architecture/draft-ietf-teep-architecture.md

 The use of personalization data is dependent on how TAs are used and what their security requirements are.

-TEEP requests from a TAM to a TEEP Agent can be encrypted with a data key that is wrapped with the TEE public key (to provide confidentiality), and are then signed with the TAM private key (for authentication and integrity protection).
+TEEP requests from a TAM to a TEEP Agent are signed with the TAM private key (for authentication and integrity protection).
+Personalization data and TA binaries can be encrypted with a key that is established with a content encryption key established with the TEE public key (to provide confidentiality).
 Conversely, TEEP responses from a TEEP Agent to a TAM can be signed with the TEE private key.
-For encryption of the personalization data and the TA binary, the TA developer has to use public keys unique to the TEE.

 The TEE key pair and certificate are thus used for authenticating the TEE to a remote TAM, and for sending private data to the TEE.
 Often,